The Drifter & The Blacksmith

 by J. Young

-After escaping from Silver City jail through the chimney, Billy made his way to the residence of a family friend, the Truesdells.
+After escaping from Silver City jail through the chimney, young Billy the Kid, known then by his middle name Henry, made his way to the residence of a family friend, the Truesdells.
 Much obliged, Mrs. Truesdell provided a helping hand by washing and ironing Billy’s clothes, helping him get back on his feet.
 He then embarked on a journey westward on a freight stage, traversing a distance of about 50 miles along the Gila river, finally halting at Clifton.
 It was here that Billy hoped to reconnect with his widowed stepfather, William Antrim.
 I would like to think that William Antrim wasn’t a complete bad guy and actually gave Billy a few things he might have needed to survive?
 But perhaps not, according to Sheriff Whitehill…

 Billy traveled south along the Gila to the San Simon Valley, where he worked for food and shelter along the way.
 Transients like Billy were able to find work quickly, finding jobs such as gathering hay and herding cattle on ranches along the Gila or doing light work on farms.
 He found brief employment at a dairy processing place run by Charlie Bowdre and Doc Scurlock, who had set up shop along the Gila to make cheese while supporting themselves in the mines.
 They hired Billy for a short time before deciding to close up shop.
 The three of them would eventually become good friends.